CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 ### 3. Invest in Editorial Excellence

 Engage a skilled editor, not merely for typos but to transform your narrative into a compelling read.
 The editorial process should be valued and prioritized.
 AI is helpful with this step now.
-Use AI as a writing companion.
+Use AI as a writing companion and editor.

 ### 4. Beyond the Book: Non-Fiction as a Souvenir